 - If you are a professional photographer, then always use Adobe RGB color

-But if you would like to put it on the web or any social media then make sure you should save your work in RGB mode as well to avoid any disappointment in the future.
+But if you would like to put it on the web or any social media, then make sure you should save your work in RGB mode as well to avoid any disappointment in the future.

 This has been a guide to the top difference between Adobe RGB vs sRGB.
-Here we also discuss the key differences with infographics and comparison table.
+Here we also discuss the key differences with infographics and comparison tables.
 You may also have a look at the following articles to learn more –